Emblem of Macau: History

 The coat of arms used by Portugal followed traditional European styles:

 The first coat of arms used in Macau was used until the end of the 19th century.
 It features the arms of Portugal surrounded by the saying Cidade do nome de Deus, não há outra mais Leal (Portuguese for "City of the Name of God, there is none more Loyal").

 In 1935, most Portuguese colonies were given coats of arms that followed a standard design pattern.
-(Note: published in the Diário do Govêrno and published in the Official Bulletin of Macau) For Macau, a dragon was used for the part of the shield featuring a design unique to each colony.
+It was published in the Diário do Govêrno and published in the Official Bulletin of Macau.
+For Macau, a dragon was used for the part of the shield featuring a design unique to each colony.

 The last coat of arms of colonial Macau, used until 1999, shown here in its most simple form, was used in banknotes, coins, stamps, official documents and appears also in the façade of the "Banco Nacional Ultramarino" in Lisbon.